The 11 Best Hazy IPAs Available in Most Stores Right Now

 New Holland Tangerine Space Machine New England-Style IPA

-Beck Flavors recently ranked Clementine the flavor of the year.
-Tangerine is like a close cousin to this tiny orange.
-And boy does it burst through in New Holland’s interpretation of a hazy IPA.
-Huge tangerine aroma bounces off this turbid brew and follows through with a creamy mouthfeel.
-Almost like an orange creamsicle.
-This is probably the option on the list that strays the farthest from your classic hazy, but it’s worth taking a flyer on New Holland Tangerine Space Machine
+Boy, does tangerine burst through in New Holland’s interpretation of a hazy IPA.
+Huge citrus aroma bounces off this turbid brew and follows through with a creamy mouthfeel, almost like an orange creamsicle.
+This is probably the option on the list that strays the farthest from your classic hazy, but it’s worth taking a flyer on New Holland Tangerine Space Machine.

 Learn More